 Sometimes all we need to find direction is to get out of our normal routine.
-While the activity itself may not be the direction you need to go, it usually gives your brain a refresh that will guide you towards feeling more fulfilled and finding your why.
+While the activity itself may not be the direction you need to go, it usually gives your brain a refresher that will guide you toward feeling more fulfilled and finding your why.

 2. Model people who you admire